Orange Rili Shrimp (Neocaridina davidi)

 Females are larger and deeper-bodied than males.
 After moulting, a receptive female releases pheromones, and males become more active as they search.
 Once berried, the female carries relatively large eggs under her abdomen.
 Compared with many dwarf shrimp, the clutch is smaller, but the eggs are larger and better developed.

 Eggs should be left with the mother.
-Stable water is critical during this period.
-Avoid sudden water changes, temperature swings, or aggressive tank maintenance.
+Stable water is critical during this period, so avoid sudden water changes, temperature swings, or aggressive tank maintenance.
 In suitable conditions, shrimplets hatch as miniature versions of the adults rather than passing through a free-swimming larval stage.
 This makes freshwater breeding possible, but only if the system is mature enough to provide constant microscopic food.

 Newly hatched shrimplets depend on biofilm, algae, and fine powdered foods.
 Do not overclean the tank.
 Growth is slow and survival depends on consistency.
 Many losses in young shrimp trace back to tanks that look clean to the keeper but are actually too sterile for shrimplets.

 The biggest issues are failed moults, parameter swings, overfeeding, and mixing incompatible species.
-Search terms like shrimps for sale near me, white spotted red shrimp for sale UK, live white spotted red shrimp UK, and white spotted red shrimp price UK are useful for sourcing, but breeding success depends far more on setup quality than purchase timing.
-Unlike broad-market searches such as baby mantis shrimp for sale uk, baby peacock mantis shrimp for sale uk, fairy shrimp eggs for sale uk, or pistol shrimp and goby pair for sale uk, this is a specialist freshwater dwarf shrimp project with very specific needs.
+Sourcing matters — many buyers search for white spotted red shrimp for sale UK, live white spotted red shrimp UK, and the current white spotted red shrimp price UK — but breeding success depends far more on setup quality than on purchase timing.
+This is a specialist freshwater dwarf shrimp project with very specific needs, not a quick beginner breeding project.

 For the best chance of breeding success, let the aquarium mature for several months before expecting shrimplets to survive.
 Experienced keepers often report that the first real breakthrough comes not from changing foods, but from allowing rock surfaces, sponge filters, and mineral balance to stabilise over time.